AlecSmith96/faceit-user-service/README.md

 ## Documentation
 The documentation for the service is generated using swagger.
 Once the service has been run the documentation can be viewed at `http://localhost:8080/swagger/index.html#/`

+## Running the tests
+The tests can be run using the following make command `make test`.

 ## Viewing the changelog
-The messages published to kafka can be viewed using the kafka-ui at `http:localhost:9090`.
+The messages published to kafka can be viewed using the kafka-ui at `http://localhost:9090`.
 They will be published to the `users-changelog` topic.

 ## Choices and assumptions
+- I chose to implement the service using Clean Architecture as it is a design principle that aims to make code more readable and maintainable.
+It decouples the services business logic from its application code by separating code into layers, making it easier to tell what the service does rather than what it's built with.
+The four layers are:
+  - `drivers`: This layer is for specific framework or application code, the only code in this layer is the gin router.
+  - `usecases`: This layer holds the main business logic for each endpoint, separated into individual files for readability.
+  - `adapters`: This layer contains the interfaces needed for the application, in this case it contains the code to interact with postgres and kafka.
+  - `entities`: This layer has all of the internal structs for the service.
 - Since the brief mentioned dockerised applications were preferred, I made the choice to make sure all technologies I used had to be started in the docker-compose file.
 This ruled out distributed options like MongoAB Atlas.
 - As only one example of a user record was provided, I made the assumption that the fields for a user would be consistent for every user.
 This meant that using a relational database would be sufficient as I didn't need to store unstructured data.
 It would also be more extensible in the future if other tables relating to a user record needed to be added later on.
 - I also made the choice to create a REST API instead of using gRPC as I didn't know what kind of applications would be accessing it, such as other microservices or a UI, so providing a REST API was the most flexible solution and provides the most compatibility compared to gRPC where the proto needs to be shared with the users of the API.